 The Middle East Journal (MEJ) welcomes manuscripts from various disciplines relating to the Middle East and North Africa, as well as Afghanistan and Pakistan, since 1945.
 Submissions should contain both original research and analysis, and are subject to a double-blind peer review process that maintains the anonymity of authors and reviewers.
-Research papers in the range of 7,000–8,000 words are generally preferred; and those shorter than 5,000 words or longer than 10,000 words will not be considered.
+Research papers in the range of 7,000–8,000 words are generally preferred; and those shorter than 5,000 words or longer than 10,000 words will not be considered (including footnotes).

 Authors should submit papers electronically to MEJ’s Submissions Desk at email@example.com.
 Submissions will only be considered as Microsoft Word or rich text attachments, along with an email including the paper’s title, the authors’ name and affiliation, and a 75-word abstract.

 Within six weeks of submission, the MEJ editorial staff will perform a preliminary, in-house review to decide whether to consult anonymous reviewers from among the leading experts in the manuscript’s area of specialization or subfield.
 Due to coordination between MEJ staff and reviewers, 3–5 months should be expected before receiving back reviews from the Journal’s Editor.
 A decision will be reached as quickly as the review process permits, but MEJ is not responsible for delays in the decision process.